wahibhaq/wahibhaq.github.io/_posts/2017-07-26-introducing-urdu-font-comparator-app.md

 when it comes to it's adoption on Web and even worse when it comes to Mobile devices.
 We can't even claim it to be a language which has successfully integrated with what we know as "[Digital Age](https://en.wikipedia.org/wiki/Information_Age)" and one of the many reasons is lack of an optimal font.
 We have actually many Urdu fonts but still not something of an optimal size, quickly renderable, supports OTF and, more importantly, adheres to intricate Nastaliq style.
 I was so happy to know that and wanted to just try out the font right away and this is exactly what I did.
 I created a new Android project, spent next 30-40 mins and Voila!
 I could see it on my device and it looked beautiful.
 But then instantly I had a realization that not everyone can do what I did because it requires certain skills and knowledge whether for Web or Mobile.
-Also when I talked to couple of experts I knew, I found out that not many peole are even aware of their options and end up choosing a Naskh font because they don't have enough exposure and understanding of its implications for the reader.
+The content you'll see on Internet will mostly be in Naskh font coz it's easier but suited for Arabic.
+Unless you know the exact websites or apps, you won't see Nastaliq script in action.
+The goal of any typography is to reduce irritation as much as possible because otherwise reader will more likely abandon it and Nastaliq makes reading Urdu content a more natural experience.
+Furthermore, it'll be your personal struggle to find all download links, license details, file size information and couple of more metrics.
 This gave me enough motivation to build an application which will help anyone to visually see how different fonts look like on a mobile device, why Nastaleeq should be our natural preference over Naskh script, and eventually helping decision makers in choosing the best one.
+This app will basically make this exercise a lot more hassle-free for you.

 <img src="http://wahibhaq.github.io/img/projects/Urdu_Banner_Cover.png" width="600" height="300" align="middle">